Proud Boys brawl leads to stabbings, arrests in Albany

 In one video, local Black Lives Matter organizer Alexis Figuereo is seen on the ground being detained by multiple officers.
 In an interview with Albany Proper, Figuereo says he was arrested 30 minutes after the stabbings, which he was not present for.
 He says two of the State Police officers used controversial knee-to-neck restraints on him and caused a bruise on his face and injury to his wrist.

 While Figuereo was being detained, another counter-protester is seen arguing in his defense.
-At one point as things escalate a State Trooper pushes the man, Brandon Brown, to which he responds with a push back.
+As the scene continues to escalate, a State Trooper pushes the man, Brandon Brown, to which he responds with a push back.
 He was then immediately arrested and charged with obstruction, resisting arrest, and harassment.
 While on the ground, Brown yells in pain as the officers force his hands into cuffs.

 Brown and Figuereo are both vocal Black Lives Matter activists in the region.
 Figuereo, who is often contacted by the media for quotes related to events he organizes, says no major local media outlets have contacted him about what he experienced last week.